khaled-dev/jumia-practical-exercise/README.md

 ###

-> If port 80 already taken, try to change the env variable `APP_PORT` and rerun the preves command
+> If port 80 already taken, try to change the env variable `APP_PORT` and rerun the previous command

 #### Build VueJs views
 ```